Countdown to 2020: Memorable Moments at the Mansueto Institute

 First comprehensive look of slums and informal settlements worldwide

 The year 2019 marks the end of our second annual full cycle: it was a busy year, characterized by fast growth and development.
 We doubled our staff, including new capabilities in communications, computation and data.
-We also developed new events and research infrastructure towards our goal of becoming a leading hub for Urban Science, dedicated to training the next generation of urban scholars and practitioners worldwide.
+We also developed new events and research infrastructure towards our goal of becoming a leading hub for urbanism, dedicated to training the next generation of urban scholars and practitioners worldwide.

 To this effect, the Mansueto Institute for Urban Innovation is now working systematically on all fronts—research, training and education—to help create a richer and deeper understanding of the human condition in cities, its potential for positive change and the many challenges ahead.
 Undergraduates can now major in Environmental and Urban Studies with a new class in Urban Science.
 We are also working to create a new graduate Certificate Program in Sustainable Urban Development and to expand Urban Studies education and research opportunities for our students at both the undergraduate and graduate levels.